pyrushh/Enhanced-Essentials/README.md

 The vignette effect, which adds a darkened border around the screen, has been removed, resulting in a clearer and more immersive view.

-### Removed item names in hotbar (to increase visibility)

-The names of items in the hotbar have been removed to improve visibility and reduce clutter.

 ### Small UI and item name changes